 To get a better understanding of how business licenses work, let's look at some example business types located in different areas around the United States.

 In Los Angeles, California, you may not need a standard business license at all if you don't sell restricted products.
-However, you're required to file for a Doing Business As (DBA) name and get a resale permit.
+However, to start a business in California, you're required to file for a Doing Business As (DBA) name and get a resale permit.
 You'll also need to buy space in a local newspaper and run a 4-week announcement about your DBA name.
 If you move to a different part of California, your licensing requirements may drastically change.

 In Miami, Florida, you don't need a DBA name unless you're doing business under a different name than your own or that of your company, nor are you required to run an announcement in the local paper.
 However, you must obtain a Business Tax Receipt (Occupational License) and a Certificate of Use.
 These are required regardless of business size, even for home businesses.
 You may still need additional permits.